 - The taste

-Muffins can be savoury, while cupcakes not.
+They can be savoury, while cupcakes not.

 - The Aspect

 Perhaps the most prominent difference between them.
-Muffins may have a thin sugared glaze on top, but not the typic thick frosting as cupcakes have.
+Muffins may have a thin sugared glaze on top, but not the typic thick frosting as cakes have.
 (Because they usually have fruits, nuts or chocolate inside, there is no imperative of having a pompous coating).
 A quite peculiar aspect in their shape is that the top is larger than the bottom.

 Cupcakes have beautiful and delicious frosting on top, and some can be swirl or even confetti.